Reinforce-Ada: An Adaptive Sampling Framework under Non-linear RL Objectives: Related Work

+From an algorithmic perspective, \citet{yao2025optimizing} propose an improved RAFT variant with variance-reduced gradient estimates.
+However, their method follows a two-stage ``explore-then-exploit'' procedure: a small portion of the budget is used to estimate pass rates (often offline), and the remaining budget is allocated based on these estimates.
+This design has a key limitation—when the initial budget is small, the pass-rate estimate has very high variance, especially for difficult prompts (low $p_i$), where the initial sample almost always contains zero positive responses.
+In contrast, we study the more general {Reinforce} algorithm, clarify the connection between explicit weighting and implicit weighted sampling, and provide two practical realizations—an estimation-based method and a model-free sequential sampling method—that mitigate this issue.

+We also note a very recent theoretical note by \citet{davis2025objective}, which appeared concurrently with our second pre-print version.
+Their work also observes that non-linear objectives can be linked to heuristic weighting schemes used in algorithms such as GRPO.
+In comparison, we not only establish the theoretical link but also explicate the duality between optimizing this objective via explicit weights versus adaptive sampling.
+Furthermore, we go beyond theory to translate these insights into a practical, efficient algorithm, \textsc{Reinforce-Ada}, and rigorously validate its effectiveness through extensive experiments.

-\paragraph{GRPO Variant Designs.} Our work is orthogonal to another line of research focusing on modifying the policy gradient algorithm itself, such as innovations in advantage estimation and clipping mechanisms \citep{hu2025reinforce++, zhu2025surprising, zheng2025group, huang2025mapo, chu2025gpg}.
+\paragraph{GRPO variant designs.} Our work is orthogonal to another line of research focusing on modifying the policy gradient algorithm itself, such as innovations in advantage estimation and clipping mechanisms \citep{hu2025reinforce++, zhu2025surprising, zheng2025group, huang2025mapo, chu2025gpg}.
 While these methods refine the core update rule, we focus on data generation and construction pipeline.
-Our adaptive sampling framework is complementary to these algorithmic improvements and can be readily combined with them.
+Our adaptive sampling framework is complementary to these algorithmic improvements and is possible to be combined with them.